A Marriage of Strangers

 "A Marriage of Strangers" is an American television play broadcast on May 14, 1959 as part of the CBS television series, Playhouse 90.
 The cast includes Red Buttons, Diana Lynn, and Joan Blondell.
 Alex Segal was the director and Reginald Rose the writer.
+Original music by Jerry Goldsmith.

 Plot

 Jerry and Louise Shoemaker are newlyweds who met at a lonely hearts club and rush into marriage.